Purpose & objectives

 There shall be a bank account in the currency of the country in which the Secretariat is located.
 On the decision of Council, accounts may be set up elsewhere and in other currencies.
 Orders and payments up to an amount which shall be decided by Council from time to time shall be valid on the signature of any one of the Officers of the Society or that of the Executive Secretary or a named deputy, if any.
 Orders and payments exceeding that amount shall be valid on the signatures of either an Officer and the Executive Secretary (or nominated deputy), or on the signature of the Executive Secretary alone following written authorization for each occasion by an Officer of the Society.

-The Society shall be a non-profit-making body funding its activities by revenues raised from those activities, as well as by annual membership fees from Member Societies, donations and other income.
+The Society shall be a non-profit-making body funding its activities by revenues raised from those activities, as well as by annual membership fees from Member Societies, contributions from Associate Members, donations and other income.

 7.1 Communications within the Society, and between the Society and its Members, shall be in English.
 However, important documents, such as contractual documents, may, upon request to the Executive Secretary by one or more Members, be in either the English, French or German languages.
 Documents to be used in litigation or for other legal purposes in the State in which the seat of the Society is located shall be in a language of that State.